matheus4lves/udemy-desenvolvimento-web-completo_anna-bella/README.md

 ## Usage

-Once the dependencies are installed, you can run `npm start` to start the application.
+Once the dependencies are installed, you can run `npm run dev` to start the application.
 You will then be able to access it at localhost:9001

 [//]: # "## Built with"